-BoE holds interest rate after inflation rise
+Boe Holds Interest Rate After Inflation Rise

-The bank of England on Thursday kept its key interest rate at 4.75 percent, deciding against a cut in line with the US federal Reserve, as UK inflation rises again.
+LONDON - The bank of England (BoE) on Thursday kept its key interest rate at 4.75 per cent, deciding against a cut in line with the US federal Reserve (Fed), as UK inflation rises again.

-"We need to make sure we meet the two-percent inflation target on a sustained basis," he added following a regular policy meeting and after official data this week showed UK annual inflation rising to 2.6 percent.
+"We need to make sure we meet the 2 per cent inflation target on a sustained basis," he added following a regular policy meeting and after official data this week showed UK annual inflation rising to 2.6 per cent.

 The expected rate decision came a day after the Fed cut US borrowing costs by a quarter-point but signalled fewer reductions for next year.